-The $ character is used for parameter expansion, and command substitution.
-You can use it for manipulating and/or expanding variables on demands without using external commands such as sed or awk.
+The $ character is used for parameter expansion, arithmetic expansion and command substitution.
+You can use it for manipulating and expanding variables on demands without using external commands such as perl, python, sed or awk.
 This guide shows you how to use parameter expansion modifiers to transform Bash shell variables for your scripting needs. [continue reading…]

 There are some misconceptions that shell scripts are only for a CLI environment.
-You can easily use various tools to write GUI and/or network (socket) scripts under KDE or Gnome desktops.
-Shell scripts can make use of some of the GUI widget (menus, warning boxs, progress bars etc).
-You can always control the final output, cursor position on screen, various output effects, and so on.
-With the following tools you can build powerful, interactive, user friendly UNIX / Linux bash shell scripts.
+You can efficiently use various tools to write GUI and network (socket) scripts under KDE or Gnome desktops.
+Shell scripts can make use of some of the GUI widget (menus, warning boxes, progress bars, etc.).
+You can always control the final output, cursor position on the screen, various output effects, and more.
+With the following tools, you can build powerful, interactive, user-friendly UNIX / Linux bash shell scripts. [continue reading…]

 The Blue Screen of Death (BSoD) is used by Microsoft Windows, after encountering a critical system error.
 Linux / UNIX like operating system may get a kernel panic.
 It is just like BSoD.
 The BSoD and a kernel panic generated using a Machine Check Exception (MCE).
 MCE is nothing but feature of AMD / Intel 64 bit systems which is used to detect an unrecoverable hardware problem.
 MCE can detect: